What to do if an Azure Storage outage occurs

 - VM Disks – Use the Azure Backup service to back up the VM disks used by your Azure virtual machines.

-- Block blobs –Create a snapshot of each block blob, or copy the blobs to another storage account in another region using AzCopy, Azure PowerShell, or the Azure Data Movement library.
+- Block blobs – Turn on soft delete to protect against object-level deletions and overwrites, or copy the blobs to another storage account in another region using AzCopy, Azure PowerShell, or the Azure Data Movement library.

 - Tables – use AzCopy to export the table data into another storage account in another region.